How many eggs do rabbits lay at a time? And why are their eggs so damn colorful?

 This question is just begging for an answer, so here we go: No, rabbits do not lay eggs.
 If you’re wondering how may eggs do rabbits lay at a time, the answer is zero.
 None.
 Nil.
 Where do rabbits lay their eggs?
 Nowhere, that’s where.

-No, rabbits do not lay eggs.
 Rabbits, like humans, are mammals.
-Most mammals do not lay eggs — they have tiny little babies that drop out covered in slime and goo.
+Most mammals do not lay eggs, they give birth to tiny little babies that drop out covered in slime and goo.

 The confusion stems from the frankly bizarre religious practice known as Easter.
 Easter began as a fairly simple religious thing, but has since become a hallucinatory descent into the very depths of human strangeness (a bit like Christmas).

 Anyway, modern society has turned his miraculous resurrection into an excuse for eating chocolate.
 Specifically, chocolate covered eggs and, to a lesser extent, chocolate covered rabbits.
 Whatever, there’s a whole rabbit/egg thing going on.

 So… considering the heinous lies that parents tell their children, it’s not surprising that some people get confused about rabbits and eggs.

 But when people grow up, they normally realize that the chocolate eggs are not laid by the rabbits.

 The chocolate eggs are because Jesus came back to life, and so are the rabbits.
 Jesus died and was put in a cave.
 Then he came out of the cave.
 Kind of like a rabbit coming out of its hole.
 But in this case, a zombie rabbit.

 So, more than 2,000 years later, we hide eggs in the garden and eat shit loads of chocolate and give each other cards with rabbits on them because some guy came back from the dead and then disappeared again forever.

 And that’s why people get confused.
 Understandable, really.